 Video Conferencing Tools I Don’t Love

-Zoom and GoToMeeting.
-I don’t like how these force every attendee to either download an Applet or hand over their contact information to visit the meeting.
+GoToMeeting.
+It forces every attendee to either download an Applet or hand over their contact information to visit the meeting.
 It’s too much overhead for folks to join meetings.
-If you’re already using these tools internally, let it be known: they work.
-You’re probably fine sticking with them if all your conference call attendees have already used these with you before.
+If you’re already using this internally, let it be known: it works.
+You’re probably fine sticking with it if all your conference call attendees have already used it with you before.
 It’s just more setup that you need, which often results in unnecessary friction getting the meeting started.

 Slack calls.
 These aren’t ready for primetime yet.
 First of all, my computer heats up and the fan starts running about half the time I’m on a Slack call.
 Sometimes the video and audio cuts; sometimes it never starts, and the solution is to restart Slack.
 Not cool.
 The only reason I use this: to share control of my screen (which happens more often in pair programming than in remote meetings).
 I used to use an awesome tool called ScreenHero for this, but Slack bought that company and has (sort of) integrated the technology into Slack calls.
 I’ll only use this until I find a better solution.